ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/dashboards/visualisations/targeting-data.md

+---
+layout: layouts/dashboards.njk
-# Targeting data in a dataset
+title: Targeting data in a dataset
+---
 These docs describe hows to define a visualisation definition to target data within a dataset

 ## How to target data